shajhu/HW2-Repository2/README.md

   - Caution / Human Review Note

 ## Why This Workflow Matters
 Client follow-up communication is repetitive but important for maintaining consistency, clarity, and trust.
-Automating a first draft reduces time spent on low-value tasks while maintaining a clear human-review boundary for safety and personalization.
+Automating a first draft reduces time spent on low-value tasks while maintaining a clear human-review boundary for safety and personalization in client-facing communication.

 ---